-The console head area is accessed through the forward console door.
-A lockable latch on the front of the door below the seat cushion secures the door in the closed position.
+The below deck area is accessed through the acrylic cabin door.
+A lockable latch secures the door in the closed position.
 DO NOT leave the door unlatched.
-Latch it in the fully "CLOSED" position when not in use.
-There is also a latch to open the door from inside the console.
-It is located on the inside of the console door.
-Flip and hold the latch and the door latch will release.
+Latch it in the full "CLOSED" position.

-Keep the console door latched in the closed position.
-If the door is unlatched, it could rotate open or closed unexpectedly as the boat rocks, causing injury or damage.
+Keep the below deck door latched in the closed position.
+If the door is unlatched, it could slide open or closed unexpectedly as the boat rocks, causing injury or damage.